frogm0uth/keyboard-firmware/kyria-refactored/README.md

 3. [Workman](https://workmanlayout.org)
 4. [RSTHD](https://xsznix.wordpress.com/2016/05/16/introducing-the-rsthd-layout/)

 The last uses the left thumb for the E key, so the Space that was previously there has been removed.
+(Space is also on the right thumb anyway.)
 I removed the Shift as well and put it on the right pinky.

 ## OS selection and shortcuts